 What are Some Affirmative Breach of Contract Defenses?

 Defenses to a breach of contract claim can include a number of scenarios.
 Let’s explore some breach of contract affirmative defenses in detail below:

-- Repudiation, meaning the claimant indicated by words or actions that they were not going to perform their end of the bargain;
+The claimant indicated by words or actions that they were not going to perform their end of the bargain.

-- Illegality, meaning the contract is illegal in the place where it’s made, or it violates the laws of another state or country.
+The contract is illegal in the place where it’s made, or it violates the laws of another state or country.
 This may happen because of a law change or because someone didn’t read the contract carefully before signing.

 Another defense to a breach of contract is “lack of capacity.”
 This means that the person from your business who made or signed the contract lacked the capacity to make/sign the contract.
 For example, they may not have had the appropriate permissions to do so.

 This is a non-exhaustive list.
 There are many more potential affirmative defenses that BrewerLong business law attorneys can help you explore.
 Our experienced team has deep knowledge of contract law defense.
 Trevor Brewer, Mike Long, and their team have dedicated their careers to helping business owners like you keep their businesses safe.